 Dr. Edouard Armour, M.D.

 Dr. Edouard Armour is a board-certified orthopedic surgeon practicing in Cary, North Carolina.
-A Medicare provider since 2006, Dr. Armour has performed 12 Medicare-verified knee replacements, ranking #237 in North Carolina.
+A Medicare provider since 2006, Dr. Armour performed 17 Medicare-verified knee replacements in the latest annual CMS data, ranking #180 in North Carolina.

-In North Carolina, Dr. Armour performs below average in knee (12 vs 44 avg).
+In North Carolina, Dr. Armour performs below the state average in knee (17 vs 44).

 Cary is home to 7 orthopedic surgeons in the current Medicare dataset.
 Patients in the Cary area can compare surgeon volume and procedure specialization to find the right fit for their joint replacement needs.